rajeshrideshmukh/missingskill-learning/javascript/js-functions-and-es6.md

 A function in which we do not modify or update any value of parameter is said to be a Pure function.

-If there is a need to change any value then create a local variable inside that function so that updating that variable won't affect the variable.
+If there is a need to change any value then create a local variable inside that function so that updating that variable won't affect the outer variable.

 ## **IIFE**